YuanheZ/LeanMarathon/README.md

 | `github-mcp-server` | `0.32.0` |
 | `git-mcp-server` | `2.10.5` |

 LeanMarathon does not pin the Lean version.
-You must provide a Lean project root containing:
+You must provide a Lean project root with compatible [LeanArchitect](https://github.com/hanwenzhu/LeanArchitect) containing:

 ```text
 lakefile.toml